OptiKey/OptiKey/docs/Localize.md

 ﻿# OptiKey Localization guide

-This document will outline the steps one needs to take to successfully localize OptiKey in a Latin-based language.
-Unfortunately, support for languages having a complex alphabet such as Japanese, Chinese etc. is not yet ready for prime-time use.
+This document will outline the steps one needs to take to successfully localize OptiKey in a new language.
+Any language which is based on a standard script (e.g. Latin script, or Cyrillic script) should be easy to add.
+Unfortunately, support for languages where glyphs combine into symbols (e.g. Japanese), or sounds into words (e.g. Pinyin -> Chinese) is a little more complex and is not covered by the guide.
+Please contact help@optikey.org to discuss localising into a language with more complex requirements.

 ## Introduction: Adding a new Locale